netn10/Dominos-Israel-Automated-Delivery/README.md

 # Dominos-Israel-Automated-Delivery
 A project that automate the process of buying pizza from Dominos Israel

+# The RAR file has the full project, and the Domi.py has the currect code (Ver.
+0.5 beta/24.6.18)

 A few notes:

 I'm in now way, shape or form affiliated with Dominos Pizza Israel.